danilodelucio/game-dev/README.md

 # game-dev
 A few small game development projects I've explored.
+If you wanna play one of the games, click on the image to start downloading it.

 # 01 - GameMaker
 ## Top Down RPG